johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 I used to have no text next to my profile; it was just a link that said "John Reilly" which lead to my Twitter profile page.
 At Growtika's behest I added a title to demonstrate my expertise and authority on topics, and also I switched the link to my about page instead of Twitter.

 The about page itself was also updated to include a richer bio and a list of places where my blog has been featured.
 This was to demonstrate my expertise and authority on topics.
+We even snuck in some structured data - more on that later!

 ### Remove or `noindex` unnecessary pages